enactjs/cli/docs/building-apps.md

             "all" - All locales that iLib supports
     -s, --snapshot    Generate V8 snapshot blob
                       (requires V8_MKSNAPSHOT set)
-    -c, --custom-skin Build with a custom skin
+    -m, --meta        JSON to override package.json enact metadata -c, --custom-skin Build with a custom skin
     --stats           Output bundle analysis file
+    --verbose         Verbose log build details
+    -v, --version     Display version information
+    -h, --help        Display help information

 ```
 Run within an Enact project's source code, the `enact pack` command (aliased as `npm run pack` or `npm run pack-p` for production) will process and bundle the js, css, and asset files into the `./dist` directory.
 An **index.html** file will be dynamically generated.

 ## Production Mode
 By default, projects will build in development mode.
-When you're code is ready for deployment you can build in production mode.
+When your code is ready for deployment you can build in production mode.
 Production mode will minify the source code and remove dead code, along with numerous other minor code optimization strategies.

 ## Browser Support & Polyfills
 The Enact CLI is designed to be compatible with a wide array of browsers and devices.
 [Browserslist standard](https://github.com/browserslist/browserslist) is used to handle targeting, with Enact's defaults being: